Narva Estonia – Visiting the outer border of the EU with Russia

 Lion Monument

-A bit south of the castle, high on a pedestal, stands a monument of a majestic lion guarding something with its paw that looks a bit like a soccer ball (but it is probably more like a globe with a royal crown, meant to emphasize the Swedes’ claim to power).
-In fact, it is a gift from the Swedish king to the city in 2000, commemorating the 300th anniversary of the battle between Russians and Swedes.
-It is an exact copy of a statue in front of the Royal Castle in Stockholm.
-The Lion of Narva is also a popular landmark because from here you can see both fortresses at once.
+A little to the south of the castle, high on a pedestal, stands a monument to a majestic lion guarding something that looks a bit like a soccer with its paw (but it is more likely a globe with a royal crown, intended to emphasize the Swedes’ claim to power).
+In fact, it is a gift from the Swedish king to the city from the year 2000, commemorating the 300th anniversary of the battle between the Russians and the Swedes.
+It is an exact copy of a statue in front of the Royal Palace in Stockholm.
+Another reason why the Lion of Narva is so popular is that you have an excellent view of both fortresses from here.

-View of the Old Town Hall and the unusual roof of Narva College (picture by Thorsten Altheide)
+View of the Old Town Hall and the unusual roof of Narva College (Image: Thorsten Altheide)

 Old city hall